Amelia Rocha Gonzales Casas

 She is survived by her children, Lydia C. (Ramon) Herrera of George West, Alfredo G. Casas of Plainview, Isidro G. Casas of George West, Jesse G. (San Juanita) Casas of Angleton, Mary Jane Casas of George West and Angie Casas (Bob) Crank of George West; a brother, Arturo (Estella) Gonzales; 15 grandchildren; 25 great-grandchildren; and six great-great-grandchildren.

-Visitation will be held Monday, February 17, from 1 to 4 p.m. at Galloway & Sons Chapel in George West and continued from 5 to 7 p.m. at St. George Catholic Church.
-A Rosary will be recited there that evening at 7 o'clock.
+Visitation was held Monday, February 17, from 1 to 4 p.m. at Galloway & Sons Chapel in George West and continued from 5 to 7 p.m. at St. George Catholic Church.
+A Rosary was recited there that evening at 7 o'clock.

-The funeral Mass will be celebrated at 10 a.m.
+The funeral Mass was celebrated at 10 a.m.
 Tuesday, February 18, at St. George Catholic Church with Father Romeo Salinas officiating.
-Burial will follow in the George West Cemetery.
+Burial followed in the George West Cemetery.

-Pallbearers are Chris Herrera, Joe Lopez, Jonathan Crank, Bobby Gonzales, Geronimo Veliz, Raul DeLeon, John Paul Benavides and Alonzo Carvajal.
+Pallbearers were Chris Herrera, Joe Lopez, Jonathan Crank, Bobby Gonzales, Geronimo Veliz, Raul DeLeon, John Paul Benavides and Alonzo Carbajal.

-Honorary pallbearers are Maugie Freiley, Norma Garza, Elda Salazar, Elie DeLeon, Elsa Reason, Elizabeth Guerrero, Emelia Diaz, Vicky Cuellar and Sophie Jaramillo.
+Honorary pallbearers were Margie Freiley, Norma Garza, Elda Salazar, Elie DeLeon, Elsa Reason, Elizabeth Guerrero, Emelia Diaz, Vicky Cuellar and Sophie Jaramillo.